 1. A Better Husband and Dad

-What I noticed on my rare off days was interesting to me.
-I actually acted more like myself.
+What I noticed on my rare off days was interesting, too.
+I acted more like myself.
 On the occasions that I had more than a day or two off, my wife would even say things like, “There’s the man that I married… I was wondering where he went.”

 Not only was I more pleasant to be around during my time off, but I was also more helpful.

 The days off gave me the opportunity to help around the house.
 I could go shopping, cook dinner, and have it ready when my wife got home.
-Cleaning the dishes didn’t seem like such a chore either, because I had time during the day to get other stuff done that was weighing on me.
+Cleaning the dishes didn’t seem like such a chore aymore.
+Why?
+Because I had time during the day to get other stuff done that was weighing on me.

 I’d end up being more helpful around the house instead of resenting my wife for getting off work late (again) – which isn’t fair given my line of work and the number of times I’ve been later than anticipated.